-Cost-effectiveness Costs of implementing Records of time spent on 1 month during program individual program elements of Bridge program activities and salary of relevant staff implementation period clements of blidge salary of relevante stan
+Cost-effectiveness Costs of implementing Records of time spent on 1 month during program individual program program activities and implementation period elements of Bridge salary of relevant staff

 Staff and leadership surveys

 Staff and leadership surveys assess our secondary study aim of examining multi-level factors that impede or facilitate implementation and effectiveness of Bridge.
 The measurements for this study aim were guided by the Consolidated Framework for Implementation Research (CFIR), which is widely used in implementation research [36].
 By examining how these relate to Bridge intervention outcomes at the level of each staff member, NSP, and city, we can assess which factors are associated